jopemachine-arvis/arvis/README.md

 `Arvis` aims to help you run any scripts or binarys very simple.

-I've thought many useful alfred-workflows can run in cross-platform So I started to work on this.
+I've thought many useful alfred-workflows can run in "cross-platform", that's why I started to work on this.

-`Arvis` also aims to provide a "frame" or "library" to help create such `workflow`, `plugin` more easily.
+`Arvis` also aims to provide "librarys" to help create such `workflow`, `plugin` more easily.

-It is intentionally built similar to Alfred, but there could be some different points.
+`Arvis` is intentionally built similar to Alfred, but there could be some different points.

 * [Click me to check basic usage of Arvis](./documents/basic-usage.md)